60+ Stats On AI Replacing Jobs (2025)

-As AI tools become increasingly powerful and competent, more people are at risk of having their job fully automated.
+As AI tools become increasingly powerful, and with highly anticipated LLM models like ChatGPT 5 likely to be launching for general use soon, more people are at risk of having their job fully automated.
+Manus, dubbed the first general-purpose AI agent, launched earlier this year.

 However, will AI really put most people’s jobs at risk, or is the reality more nuanced?